pgjones/hypercorn/docs/how_to_guides/api_usage.rst

     config = Config()
     config.bind = ["localhost:8080"]  # As an example configuration setting

-Then assuming you have an ASGI framework instance called ``app``, using asyncio,
+Then assuming you have an ASGI or WSGI framework instance called ``app``, using asyncio,

 .. code-block:: python